 Does the sound of Green Chile Savory Oatmeal With An Egg prompt intrigue, mouth-watering, or repulsion?
 Haha 😆 Inquiring minds want to know!
 The start of a new year is a great time to add a bit of spice to your life in the form of a healthy and nutritious breakfast.

-Green Chile Savory Oatmeal With An Egg
+Savory Oatmeal With Green Chile

-- 1/2 tsp salt or to taste
+- ½ tsp salt - or to taste

 - 2 cups old fashioned or rolled oats

-- 1/4 cup chopped Hatch green chile drained if necessary
+- ¼ cup chopped Hatch green chile - drained if necessary

 - 4 eggs

-Add the broth or stock and salt to a medium saucepan.
+- Add the broth or stock and salt to a medium saucepan.
 When it comes to a boil, add the oats and chopped green chile.
 Stir to combine, and reduce heat to a simmer.
 Cover.

-Cook 5 minutes (or according to package instructions), stirring once or twice.
+- Cook 5 minutes (or according to package instructions), stirring once or twice.

-Prepare one egg per person according to your preferred method.
+- Prepare one egg per person according to your preferred method.

-To serve, add the green chile and oatmeal to a bowl, top with the egg, and garnish as desired.
+- To serve, add the green chile and oatmeal to a bowl, top with the egg, and garnish as desired.